evyd13/nt-series/README.md

 # nt-series

+## FC660C
+Please see the controller for the FC660C [here](https://github.com/evyd13/fc660c-controller).

 Replacement PCBs for the FC660m, FC750r and FC980m.

 Each of these PCBs have been tested by me, but I cannot guarantee that they work for you.